Cannot Afford to Pay a CCJ – Options to Avoid Enforcement

 An Administration Order

-This is where the creditors do not enforce the debt for 5 years during which period the insolvent individual makes scheduled repayments, at the end of the five years being released from any further liabilities.
+This is where the creditors do not enforce the debt for five years during which period the insolvent individual makes scheduled repayments, at the end of the five years being released from any further liabilities.
 It is similar to an IVA.

 Enforcement Restriction Order

-Not many people know about the option of applying to the county court for an enforcement restriction order which suspends creditors from taking enforcement action against the insolvent person.
+Not many people know about the option of applying to the County Court for an enforcement restriction order which suspends creditors from taking enforcement action against the insolvent person.

-A creditor can apply for the debtor’s bankruptcy if the amount owed exceeds the sum of the £5,000.
+A creditor can also apply for the debtor’s bankruptcy if the amount owed exceeds the sum of the £5,000.
 It used to be only £750 but on 1st October 2015 the threshold was increased.
 The threshold to petition against a company remains at £750.

 When a person is made bankrupt, a trustee in bankruptcy is appointed who may be a government employee of the Insolvency Service.
 The assets of the individual become that of the trustee to deal with to try to get money in to pay the creditors.
 Bankruptcy also creates restrictions on what an individual can do in relation to financial affairs.

 Generally a bankruptcy now only lasts for a single year, although this period can be extended in particular if the bankrupt individual does not co-operate with the trustee in bankruptcy or if there has been some wrongdoing on his part.
+The normal position however, is that a bankruptcy ends automatically after a year.

 If it might be possible to pay off the CCJ by instalments, an application can be made to court to seek an instalment order.

-In conclusion, an individual has insolvency procedures available to him to take off pressure and potentially extinguish debts owed to creditors.
+Both individuals and companies have insolvency procedures available to him to take off pressure and potentially extinguish debts owed to creditors.
 The earlier advice from an insolvency practitioner is sought, the more options might be available and the better the outcome that might be achieved.